345 Highland Avenue, Cheshire, CT

 How do I know how much my insurance will cover?

-Because health insurance plans and benefits vary, we recommend you give your health insurance customer service number a call and inquire about your mental health benefits to understand any co-pay or deductible or percentage you may be responsible for if you work with us.
+Because health insurance plans and benefits vary, we recommend contacting your insurance company directly to understand your mental health benefits, including any copays, deductibles, coinsurance, or out-of-pocket costs you may be responsible for.

-If you plan on using your out of network reimbursement benefits, we recommend that you contact your health insurance provider and ask the following questions:
+If you plan to use out-of-network benefits, we encourage you to contact your insurance provider before your appointment and ask the following questions:

 How can I pay for services?